curityio/dynamic-user-routing/README.md

 ## Curity URLs

 The Curity Identity Server runtime nodes are accessed via the NGINX reverse proxy.\
-Administer the system via the admin node, and login as user `admin` and password `Password1`.
+Administer the system via the admin node, signing in as user `admin` and password `Password1`.

 | Component | Base URL | URL Type |
 | --------- | -------- | -------- |